openfin/openfin-example-window-animation/README.md

 # OpenFin How To: Hello World

-### Prerequisites
+## Prerequisites

-####You will need:
+You will need:

-- A computer running Windows 8 or higher, or a Mac running Parallels, VirtualBox or similar, to allow Windows 8 or higher to be run.
+- A computer running Windows 8 or higher, or a Mac running Parallels, [VirtualBox](https://www.virtualbox.org/) or similar, to allow Windows 8 or higher to be run
-- A web browser, preferably Google Chrome.
+- A web browser, preferably [Google Chrome](https://www.google.com/chrome/)
-- A code editor of your choice.
+- A code editor of your choice: Atom](https://atom.io/), [Visual Studio Code](https://code.visualstudio.com/), [Notepad++](https://notepad-plus-plus.org/)
 - An internet connection.
+- Terminal Apps: The [Git Bash](https://git-for-windows.github.io) terminal tool comes with the whole Git package and is a failrly foolproof way of running npm commands.

-## 1. Create your web app
+## 1. Create Your Web App

 ### 1.1 Create a main HTML file
 First create a directory in the root of your project called **src**.
 You may structure your project any way you see fit; this structure is not de rigueur for OpenFin.
 In **src**, we will create an HTML file to be the main app file, and we will follow convention and call it **index.html**.
 Add the following code to **src/index.html** to create a minimal HTML page: